corda/corda-docs/content/en/docs/cenm/1.3/identity-manager.md

 the Identity Manager CRL endpoint must be pointing to the Gateway endpoint instead.

-After making these changes and spinning up an ecosystem with Identity Manager, Network Map, Signer and Nodes, retrieval of revocation lists from the registered nodes can be observed to work successfully even when the Identity Manager is not operating (using the CRL endpoint check tool provided by CENM).
+After making these changes and spinning up an ecosystem with Identity Manager, Network Map, Signer and Nodes, you can observe a successful retrieval of revocation lists from the registered nodes even when the Identity Manager is not operating (using the CRL endpoint check tool provided by CENM).
 However, operations that require additional calls such as signing a new CRL from the Signer may not be able to be performed.